Swiss offer military bunkers as art storage answer

 BURNING QUESTION

-The danger of allowing a big accumulation of costly art in one place was underscored in 2004 by a London warehouse fire which destroyed work by Damien Hirst and Tracey Emin among others, costing insurers 20 million pounds.
+The danger of allowing a big accumulation of costly art in one place was underscored in 2004 by a London warehouse fire which destroyed work by Damien Hirst and Tracey Emin among others, costing insurers 20 million pounds ($30 million).

 With turmoil in financial markets prolonging the art investment boom, art storage looks set to remain at a premium.